 The minimum scores acceptable for admission are below.
 Individual departments may require higher minimum scores.

-- TOEFL: a score of 550 (paper-based), 213 (computer-based), or a total score of 88 with a score of at least 20 on each of the individual skill areas (internet-based).
+- TOEFL: a score of 550 (paper-based), 213 (computer-based), or a total score of 88 (internet-based) with a score of at least 20 on each of the individual skill areas (internet-based).

 - MELAB: a score of 85